 According to an Industry Canada study, "the main reason for (business) failure is inexperienced management.
 Managers of bankrupt firms do not have the experience, knowledge, or vision to run their businesses" Failing Concerns: Business Bankruptcies in Canada.
-But I think the main reason why small businesses fail can be more specifically pinpointed; the main reason why small businesses fail is poor planning.
+But, the main reason why small businesses fail can be more specifically pinpointed; the main reason why small businesses fail is poor planning.
 Here is a list of things to do to avoid failure.

 This is one of the most common reasons for failure; people start businesses because they want to do a particular thing or love a particular product.
 I don't know how to put this any more strongly; it's not about you, it's about them - your potential customers.

 That's why everyone thinking of starting a small business should do a business plan.
-A business plan is your ultimate planning tool and safeguard against business failure.
+A business plan is your ultimate planning tool and safeguards against business failure.
 When you work through it, you'll do the market research you need to do and find out whether or not there is a market for your product.
 Need a business plan template?
-My business plan outline will lead you through the process.
+A business plan outline will lead you through the process.

 Get the Money Sorted